-Moody's: Icelands Aaa ratings at a crossroads
+Moody's: Iceland's Aaa ratings at a crossroads

 Iceland's Aaa ratings are at a crossroads, according to Moody's Investors Service in a new special comment.
 The report does not announce any change in ratings.

-In Moody's view, Iceland compares favorably to many other advanced industrial countries also rated Aaa, given its low government debt, consensus-based political system, and well-functioning institutions.
+In Moody's view, Iceland compares favourably to many other advanced industrial countries also rated Aaa, given its low government debt, consensus-based political system, and well-functioning institutions.
 However, the Icelandic government is also potentially more vulnerable to a confidence crisis than other Aaa-rated sovereigns because of the country's large, internationalized commercial banks.

-"Iceland enjoys high per capita incomes, well-developed political, economic and social institutions, favorable demographics and a fully-funded public pension system,” says Moody’s sovereign analyst Joan Feldbaum-Vidra, author of the report.
+"Iceland enjoys high per capita incomes, well-developed political, economic and social institutions, favourable demographics and a fully-funded public pension system,” says Moody’s sovereign analyst Joan Feldbaum-Vidra, author of the report.
 “Its government debt ratio is less than half the average of the Eurozone member countries.”

 Still, the decidedly more challenging situation in the global financial markets has not left the highly leveraged economy unaffected, as the recent widening of funding spreads reveals.
 The continued international expansion of the Icelandic commercial banks has caused the government’s contingent liabilities to rise above normal comfort levels.